 "We had a few drinks and he got up there and started singing and was definitely not the sound that he is at now, which is amazing, because he literally went from singing a Pearl Jam song to singing country like the best of them," Feste told The Hollywood Reporter.

 4. Paltrow got a lot of help and inspiration from her co-star's wife, Faith Hill

-Paltrow studied some of country music's greatest female voices to prepare for her role including Dolly Parton, Loretta Lynn, and Miranda Lambert.
+Paltrow studied some of country music's greatest female voices to prepare for her role, including Dolly Parton, Loretta Lynn, and Miranda Lambert.
 But she also had Tim McGraw's superstar wife, Faith Hill, as a helpful resource.
 She really couldn't have asked for a better person to help her because they are of the same generation, and Hill has toured the country just like Paltrow's character.
 There are certain scenes in the film when Kelly is performing that feel reminiscent of Faith Hill leading a national stadium tour.

 "When I was researching the role, I went back and watched all of her DVDs and videos and her performances, because we have a similar height and a similar [look], so I felt like if you sort of did a hybrid of Faith and Courtney Love, that's kind of like who I am in this movie," Paltrow told The Boot.
 "I asked her a lot of questions.
 She was very supportive of me and really, really helpful throughout the process.
 She was like an encyclopedia for me."

 5. The film was inspired by Britney Spears